vvduth/quicksight-01/markdown/security/legendary-aws-security-guardduty.md

 ## GuardDuty's Findings

-Copilot said: After performing the attack, GuardDuty reported a After performing the attack, GuardDuty reported a finding within 5 minutes—blink and you might miss it! ⚡️ Findings are pretty detailed: GuardDuty flagged that credentials for the EC2 instance role NextWork-GuardDuty-project-Dukem-TheRole-rKoK7V4EcZ2A were used from a remote AWS account (096530338542), which is a big red flag.
+After performing the attack, GuardDuty reported a After performing the attack, GuardDuty reported a finding within 5 minutes—blink and you might miss it! ⚡️ Findings are pretty detailed: GuardDuty flagged that credentials for the EC2 instance role NextWork-GuardDuty-project-Dukem-TheRole-rKoK7V4EcZ2A were used from a remote AWS account (096530338542), which is a big red flag.
 Severity was marked as high, with timestamps showing when the suspicious activity was first and last seen.
 This quick detection is proof that GuardDuty is watching closely for stolen keys and unusual cross-account access—so attackers don’t get to party for long!

 GuardDuty's finding was called "Anomalous Behavior: AWS Credentials Used from Unusual Location" 🚨, which means GuardDuty's smart algorithms spotted someone (me, the hacker!) using your EC2 instance’s credentials in a way that didn’t match normal patterns.
 GuardDuty compares each activity with your instance’s typical behavior, and when something fishy pops up—like credentials being used from a remote account—it sounds the alarm.
 Anomaly detection was used because it helps catch sneaky attacks that don’t fit the usual mold, even if the credentials themselves look legit.
 It’s like having a cloud security dog that barks when something weird happens! 🐕